-1. Minutes of the Annual Stockholders' Meeting held on July 28, 2020 (the "2020 ASM") and the Special Meeting of Stockholders held on 8 February 2021 for the sole purpose of the stockholders' confirming that the minutes contain a true and accurate record of proceedings.
+1. Minutes of the Annual Stockholders' Meeting held on May 13, 2021 confirming that the minutes contains a true and accurate record of the proceedings.
+Copies of the Minutes is attached as "Exhibit

-Copies of the foregoing Minutes are attached as Exhibit 7 and Exhibit 7-A respectively, and are available for viewing on the Company's website.
+7" and is available for viewing on the Company's website.
 The said Minutes contain the following information, among others, as required under Section 49 of the RCC:

-- (i) Voting and vote tabulation procedures used the meeting - (ii) Opportunity given to stockholders to ask questions;

-- (iii) The matters discussed and resolutions reached; - (iv) A record of the voting results for each agenda item; and - (v) A list of the directors, officers and stockholders who attended the meeting. - 2.
+- (i) Voting and vote tabulation procedures used the meeting - (ii) Opportunity given to stockholders to ask questions; - (iii) The matters discussed and resolutions reached; - (iv) A record of the voting results for each agenda item; and - (v) A list of the directors, officers and stockholders who attended the meeting. - 2.
 Report to Stockholders - 3.
-Election of the Board of Directors - 4.
+Approval of the 2022 Audited Financial Statements - 4.
+Election of the Board of Directors - 5.
 Ratification of Acts and Proceedings of the Board of Directors and Corporate Officers - a.
-Approval of the following matters: - Minutes of all previous meetings - BD Res.
-No. 01-2020 Approving the declaration of a cash dividend in the total amount of P580,000,000.00, to be paid out of the retained earnings of the Corporation as of December 31, 2019, and payable to all shareholders of record as of the date of the approval of the declaration, on 12 March 2020 in accordance with the cash flow of the Corporation; and in proportion to their respective shareholdings - BD Res.
-No. 02-2020 Approving the audited financial statements for the year ended 31 December 2010 and authorizing the Chairman, President and Treasurer to sign the Statement of Management Responsibility, and the President to sign the Authority to Print, and designating alternate signatories in the event of the inability of the main authorized signatories to timely sign the Statement of Management Responsibility - BD Res.
-No. 03-2020 Approval of the setting of 1 April 2020 as the record date for the purpose of determining the stockholders entitled to notice of and attendance at the Annual General Meeting to be held on 14 May 2020. - BD Res.
-No. 04-2020 Approving the setting of 5 May 2020 as the new record date for the purpose of determining the stockholders entitled to notice and attendance at the Annual General Meeting and the resetting of the Annual General Meeting to either (a) any day falling within sixty (60) days from 14 May 2020, or (b) any day falling within sixty (60) days from the date of formal lifting of the Extended ECQ, or any further extensions, whichever is later, provided that the prevailing circumstances shall safely allow the holding of the same. - BD Res.
-No. 05-2020 Appointing the following: - Jose C. Laureta Compliance Officer - Raoul Eduardo C. Romulo Corporate Information Officer (CIO) - Virgilio S. de Guzman Deputy CIO - Election of officers - > Ramon S. Ang Chairman - Jose P. de Jesus Vice Chairman - Shadik Wahono President - > Raoul Eduardo C. Romulo Treasurer - > Nadiya W. Stamboel Chief Financial Officer (CFO) - Virgilio S. de Guzman Deputy CFO and Deputy CIO - Jose C. Laureta Corporate Secretary - > Shaina Anella B. Ramirez Assistant Corporate Secretary - Alvin B. Bugtas Assistant Corporate Secretary - > Patrick Philip L. Capulong Alternate Assistant Corporate Secretary - BD Res.
-No. 06-2020 Appointing the chairpersons and members of the following committees: Corporate Governance Committee
+Acts approved at the regular meeting of the board of directors held on 9 March 2021: - Minutes of the regular meeting of the board of directors held on 27 November 2020 and the special meeting of the board of directors held on 10 December 2020 - Approval of the audited financial statements for the year ended 31 December 2020 and authorizing the Chairman and President, and the Treasurer to sign the Statement of Management Responsibility, and General Representation Letter and Statement of Management's Responsibility for the Annual Income Tax Return and the Treasurer to sign the Authority to Print - Approval of the appropriation of retained earnings as of 31 December 2020 - Approval of the setting of 26 April 2021 as the record date for the purpose of the annual stockholders' meeting scheduled on 13 May 2021 - b.
+Acts approved at the organizational meeting of the board of directors held on 13 May 2021: - Minutes of the regular meeting of the board of directors held on 9 March 2021 - Appointing the following By-Laws Officers - Ramon S. Ang President and Chairman - Jose P. de Jesus Vice Chairman - Raoul Eduardo C. Romulo Treasurer and Chief Financial Officer (CFO) - Virgilio S. de Guzman Deputy CFO - Jose C. Laureta Corporate Secretary - Shaina Anella B. Ramirez Assistant Corporate Secretary - > Carlo Magno C. Caballa Alternate Assistant Corporate Secretary - Appointing the following statutory officers

-Corporate Governance Committee

-Chairperson : Jose Portugal Perez

-Members : Consuelo Ynares-Santiago

-Mario K. Surio

-Audit and Risk Oversight Committee

-Chairperson : Consuelo Ynares-Santiago

-Members : Jose Portugal Perez

-Jose P. De Jesus

-Mario K. Surio

-Fema C. Q. Piramide-Sayson

-Related Party Transaction Committee ,

-Chairperson : Jose Portugal Perez

-Members : Consuelo Ynares-Santiago

-Jose P. De Jesus

-Finance Committee

-Chairperson • Lorenzo G. Formoso III

-Members : Nadiya Stamboel

-• Paola Sherina A. Alvarez

-i aula Ulicillia A. Alvalez
+Jose C. Laureta - Compliance Officer

+- Raoul Eduardo C. Romulo Corporate Information Officer (CIO) - Virgilio S. de Guzman Deputy CIO - Appointing the chairpersons and members of the following committees:

+Corporate Governance Committee Chairperson Members : Jose Portugal Perez : Consuelo Ynares-Santiago Mario K. Surio Audit and Risk Oversight Committee Chairperson Members : Consuelo Ynares-Santiago : Jose Portugal Perez Jose P. De Jesus Mario K. Surio Joseph N. Pineda Related Party Transaction Committee Chairperson : Jose Portugal Perez Members : Consuelo Ynares-Santiago Jose P. De Jesus Finance Committee Chairperson Members : Lorenzo G. Formoso III : Aurora T. Calderon Paola Sherina A. Alvarez